Northrop Grumman Space: JWST, SLS Boosters, and SDA

 - Total booster length: ~54 meters

-Essential for Artemis I (2022) and Artemis II (planned 2025).
+Essential for Artemis I (2022); Artemis II SRBs delivered, integrated with the SLS core stage at Kennedy Space Center, and ready for the 2026 crewed lunar flyby.
+Northrop has also secured the Artemis III booster set under follow-on production contracts.
 Also manufactures first-stage solid motors for Minuteman III ICBM and other strategic deterrence systems.

 Promontory, Utah facility: Largest solid rocket motor factory in the world.